 | Pages per Capture | 1 page | 2 pages |

-| Scanning Speed | Slow (flip each page) | 2x faster |
+| Scanning Speed | Slow (lift lid each page) | 2x faster with auto-capture |

-| Spine Handling | Gets in the way | Alignment guide |
+| Spine Handling | Pressing book onto glass | Alignment guide + dewarping |

 | Page Order | Manual arrangement | Automatic sequence |

 Once scanned and processed, your books become searchable.
 Looking for a specific quote?
 Search across all scanned books at once.
 The search finds the exact page containing your term, even in books scanned months ago.
+For researchers managing dozens of scanned sources, full-text search eliminates the need to remember which book contained which passage.

 Book Scanner mode captures an open book in landscape orientation.
 Position the book's spine on the orange center line.
 When you capture, the app automatically splits the image into two separate pages—left page first, then right page—preserving correct reading order throughout your document.